Keep your baby cool and protect them from the sun. Babies less than 6 months old should be kept out of direct sunlight.

 How to Plan a Vacation with Baby

-Planning a vacation with an infant in tow can initially seem daunting, especially considering current health worries.
+Planning a vacation with an infant can be daunting, especially regarding packing and flying concerns.
+With current health concerns, it can seem even more intimidating.

 Traveling with Your Baby Does Not Have to be Overwhelming